When it comes to small provincial towns, it is up to us to make the most of them.

 What might appeal even more is the private home museum Casa de los Venados where they have a collection of Mexican folk art.
-You would have to come here at 10am when they open the door and offer the only tour of the day (in both English and Spanish).
+You would have to come here at 10am, 11am or 1pm when they open the door and offer the tours of the day (in both English and Spanish).

 The Calzada de los Frailes (Calle 41A) is a ten-minute walk south from the town square.
 This street consists of colonial homes with great architecture and it ends at the park of the ex-convent San Bernardino de Siena (street 49/50) in the Sisal neighbourhood.
 The Convent was built in 1552 by the Franciscans over the vault of a very large cenote.
 You can still see the ancient garden.
 The monks raised all their own food; they planted huge orchards and vegetable gardens and had fresh water from the cenote.
 A large hydraulic wheel was built at the opening to the cenote in the 17th century.
 Later still, the deterioration of Valladolid after the bloody phase of the Caste War included the convent.
 It has been repaired and used as a hospital since.